 How do we train staff to be reading experts?

-- From September, all teachers and TAs will be taking Read, Write, Inc. training.
+- All teachers and TA have taken part in Read, Write, Inc. training.

-- All teaching staff will receive reading training and advice from English Hub Kernow.
+- Teaching staff have receive reading training and advice from English Hub Kernow.

 - All Staff are signposted to relevant training through TPAT and Dandelion Learning.